This is a rerun about one of my favorite childhood memories…

 Murdo has shows uptown on Saturday and Sunday nights.
 (The same show both nights.)
 Berferd runs all over town, but on Saturday and Sunday nights he always knows there is a show, and he always goes.
 He lays at the top of the aisle and Mrs. Burns, who is the usher, shines a flashlight on him so the people don’t trip over him.
 Mrs. Burns is also the dental assistant and her husband, Mr. Willard Burns works at the Ford Garage and also runs the projector for the show.

 Anyway, I usually go to the show one night and sometimes Dad goes if it’s a cowbyer movie (that’s what he calls westerns).
-We always go to Sanderson’s Store first and buy penny candy.
+All the kids always go to Sanderson’s Store before the show and buy penny candy.
 My Great Aunt Tet works there and sells it to us.
-When we first sit down in the show house, we see a cartoon, then news, and after that the show.
+When we first sit down in the show house, we see a cartoon, then news, and after that, the show.

 Berferd always goes to the show both nights and after the movie, he gets to run all around and eat the popcorn that the people spilled.
 When he’s done, he goes home.
 He usually gets home by about 10:30.